Regularized coupling multiscale method for thermomechanical coupled problems: Formulation of CGMsFEM

 \subsection{Problem statement}

-A thermomehcanical problem is considered to describe the quasi-static deformation of heterogeneous media in domain $\Omega$, where $\Omega\subset\mathbb{R}^d, ~ d=2,3$ is a convex bounded polygonal or polyhedaral domain with Lipschitz continuous boundary $\partial \Omega$, and $T>0$ is a given time.
-It is assumed that the solid phase is a linear elastic solid and the deformation is coupled with temperature field \cite{DCAK:JMS:2018, PP:SMO:2010,DCNYY:CMA:2018}.
-Then the equilibrium and heat transfer equation are written in standard as follows
+A thermomechanical problem is considered to describe the quasi-static deformation of heterogeneous media in domain $\Omega$, where $\Omega\subset\mathbb{R}^d, ~ d=2,3$ is a convex bounded polygonal or polyhedaral domain with Lipschitz continuous boundary $\partial \Omega$, and $T>0$ is a given time.
+It is assumed that the solid phase is a linear elastic solid and that the deformation is coupled with the temperature field \cite{DCAK:JMS:2018, PP:SMO:2010}.
+Then the equilibrium and heat transfer equations are written in standard form as follows